marco262/my_wiki/data/pirates/gm_notes/gm-notes.md

 ### Ways to Get Money

 * Working (lol)
+  * Farmer Tenzin Acres lost his prize cow Milky, will pay anyone who rescues her "hansumlee"
 * Stealing
+  * Bertha and Tom just sold a bunch of weapons to the Knights of Twilight, and there's some criminals about to rob them.
+Azurhel plyed them with drinks, so they'll be a little drink.
 * Goblin ears
+  * 2 sp per goblin ear
+* Bounty
+  * Grinda Garloth, female dwarf, 100 gp bounty, wanted for Grand Larceny, Resisting Arrest, and Jaywalking
 * Caravan guards
 * Running cons with Azurhel
 * Delivery quests from mainland towns to nearby islands